turbot/steampipe-mod-mastodon-insights/README.md

 - Recent toots on my home timeline?
 - On the local timeline?
 - On the federated timeline?
+- Which toots are my favorites?
-- Who am I following?
+- Who am I following (and which lists, if any, are they on)?
-- Who are my followers?
+- Who are my followers (and which lists, if any, are they on) ?
 - Which hashtags match `science`?
 - Which toots on the home timeline match `federation`?
 - Which accounts match `alice`?